Malone Road: Churches

-There are four churches in Malone, including St Brigid's Roman Catholic Church, Fisherwick Presbyterian Church, St John's Church Malone Anglican Church and McCracken Memorial Presbyterian Church.
+There are five churches in Malone, including St Brigid's Roman Catholic Church, Fisherwick Presbyterian Church, St John's Church Malone Anglican Church; McCracken Memorial Presbyterian Church and Malone Presbyterian Church on the corner of Balmoral Avenue and Lisburn Road.
+This church has a notable stained glass window, back lit so that it shines outward at night and installed in 2000 when The Revd.
+Derek John Boden, M.A., B.D was Minister there.

 Flora and fauna

-The wild plants, "weeds", are listed and discussed in the "Urban Flora" by Beesley and Wilde.
-They noted that the residents keep their gardens relatively weed-free.
+The wild plants, "weeds", are listed and discussed in Urban Flora of Belfast by Beesley and Wilde, who noted that the local residents keep their gardens relatively weed-free.
 In the area Scrophularia nodosa (Common Figwort), Digitalis purpurea (Foxglove) and Silene dioica (Red Campion) were noted in an old lane off the Malone Park.
 Epipactis helleborine (Broad-leaved Hellborine), an orchid, was spreading up New Forge Lane and Allium triquetrum (Three-cornered Garlic) was recorded from Cranmore.

 Notable residents

 The Malone Road area of Belfast has been home to many notable and historical people.
-From Moyses Hill, who received a 61-year lease in 1606 John Eccles was the first known resident of Cranmore House., later John Templeton lived on the road.
-Malone Road has also been the home of restaurateur and chef Paul Rankin, actress Séainín Brennan, and television presenters Rose Neill, Donna Traynor, Jim Fitzpatrick and Paul Clarke.
+From Moyses Hill, who received a 61-year lease in 1606 John Eccles was the first known resident of Cranmore House, later John Templeton lived on the road.
+Malone Road has also been the home of restaurateur and chef Paul Rankin, actress Séainín Brennan, and television presenters Rose Neill, Donna Traynor, Jim Fitzpatrick, Paul Clarke and Mark Carruthers also in the Malone area.

 It was satirised in two novels by Gareth Russell, later adapted into a trilogy of plays, and by comedian Paddy Rafferty in his television show and successful stand-up act.